-At this time, we strongly recommend not purchasing airfare until instructed to do so by the Study Abroad Office.
-Program dates for all programs are subject to change.
+At this time, we strongly recommend not purchasing airfare until instructed to do so by the Study Abroad Office or the host program.
+Program dates for some programs may be subject to change.

 The Study Abroad Office continues to remain in frequent contact with all our study abroad partners and institutions about the status of the on-site programs.
 As new information and updates are available, they will be shared with participants.
 Circumstances on-site at our study abroad locations may dictate cancelling a program by the host institution or Gonzaga.